softwaremill/ox/doc/utils/rate-limiter.md

 ## Configuration

 The configuration of a `RateLimiter` depends on an underlying algorithm that controls whether an operation can be executed or not.
 The following algorithms are available:
-- `RateLimiterAlgorithm.FixedWindow(rate: Int, dur: FiniteDuration)` - where `rate` is the maximum number of operations to be executed in fixed windows of `dur` duration.
+- `RateLimiterAlgorithm.FixedWindow(rate: Int, per: FiniteDuration)` - where `rate` is the maximum number of operations to be executed in fixed windows of `per` duration.
-- `RateLimiterAlgorithm.SlidingWindow(rate: Int, dur: FiniteDuration)` - where `rate` is the maximum number of operations to be executed in any window of time of duration `dur`.
+- `RateLimiterAlgorithm.SlidingWindow(rate: Int, per: FiniteDuration)` - where `rate` is the maximum number of operations to be executed in any window of time of duration `per`.
-- `RateLimiterAlgorithm.Bucket(maximum: Int, dur: FiniteDuration)` - where `maximum` is the maximum capacity of tokens available in the token bucket algorithm and one token is added each `dur`.
+- `RateLimiterAlgorithm.Bucket(maximum: Int, per: FiniteDuration)` - where `rate` is the maximum capacity of tokens available in the token bucket algorithm and one token is added each `per`.
 It can represent both the leaky bucket algorithm or the token bucket algorithm.
-- `DurationRateLimiterAlgorithm.FixedWindow(rate: Int, dur: FiniteDuration)` - where `rate` is the maximum number of operations which execution spans fixed windows of `dur` duration.
+- `DurationRateLimiterAlgorithm.FixedWindow(rate: Int, per: FiniteDuration)` - where `rate` is the maximum number of operations which execution spans fixed windows of `per` duration.
+Considers whole execution time of an operation.
+Operation spanning more than one window blocks permits in all windows that it spans.
-- `DurationRateLimiterAlgorithm.SlidingWindow(rate: Int, dur: FiniteDuration)` - where `rate` is the maximum number of operations which execution spans any window of time of duration `dur`.
+- `DurationRateLimiterAlgorithm.SlidingWindow(rate: Int, per: FiniteDuration)` - where `rate` is the maximum number of operations which execution spans any window of time of duration `per`.
+Considers whole execution time of an operation.
+Operation release permit after `per` passed since operation ended.

 ### API shorthands

 You can use one of the following shorthands to define a Rate Limiter with the corresponding algorithm:

-- `RateLimiter.fixedWindow(rate: Int, dur: FiniteDuration, operationMode: RateLimiterMode = RateLimiterMode.OperationStart)`,
-- `RateLimiter.slidingWindow(rate: Int, dur: FiniteDuration, operationMode: RateLimiterMode = RateLimiterMode.OperationStart)`,
+- `RateLimiter.fixedWindow(maxOperations: Int, window: FiniteDuration)`
+- `RateLimiter.slidingWindow(maxOperations: Int, window: FiniteDuration)`
+- `RateLimiter.leakyBucket(maxTokens: Int, refillInterval: FiniteDuration)`
+- `RateLimiter.durationFixedWindow(maxOperations: Int, window: FiniteDuration)`
-- `RateLimiter.leakyBucket(maximum: Int, dur: FiniteDuration)`
+- `RateLimiter.durationSlidingWindow(maxOperations: Int, window: FiniteDuration)`

-These shorthands also allow to define if the whole execution time of an operation should be considered.
 See the tests in `ox.resilience.*` for more.

 ## Custom rate limiter algorithms

 The `RateLimiterAlgorithm` employed by `RateLimiter` can be extended to implement new algorithms or modify existing ones.
 Its interface is modelled like that of a `Semaphore` although the underlying implementation could be different.
 For best compatibility with the existing interface of `RateLimiter`, methods `acquire` and `tryAcquire` should offer the same guaranties as Java's `Semaphores`.
-There is also method `def runOperation[T](operation: => T, permits: Int): T` for cases where considering span of execution may be necessary.
+There is also method `def runOperation[T](operation: => T, permits: Int): T` for cases where considering span of execution may be necessary(see implementations in `DurationRateLimiterAlgorithm`).

 Additionally, there are two methods employed by the `GenericRateLimiter` for updating its internal state automatically:
 - `def update(): Unit`: Updates the internal state of the rate limiter to reflect its current situation.
 Invoked in a background fork repeatedly, when a rate limiter is created.